-- (2) The maximum I{OL}, for all outputs combined, should not exceed 12 mA to hold the maximum voltage drop specified. - (3) The maximum I{OH}, for all outputs combined, should not exceed 48 mA to hold the maximum voltage drop specified. - (4) With default device calibration.
-PMBus calibration can be used to improve the regulation tolerance. - (5) Time from close of error ADC sample window to time when digitally calculated control effort (duty cycle) is available.
-This delay must be accounted for when calculating the system dynamic response.
-Includes EADC conversion time.
+Can be disabled by setting to '0'0 The maximum $I{OL}$ , for all outputs combined, should not exceed 12 mA to hold the maximum voltage drop specified.
+The maximum $I{OH}$ , for all outputs combined, should not exceed 48 mA to hold the maximum voltage drop specified.
+With default device calibration.
+PMBus calibration can be used to improve the regulation tolerance (4) (5)